Listeria, salmonella and co. – How a good product recall works in the food industry

 Caution: These pitfalls stand in the way of a good product recall

-- Image material (packshots) available too late: The image of the affected product or the relevant batch is an important part of a recall.
+- Image material (packshots) not available until too late: The image of the affected product or the relevant batch is an important part of a recall.
 The recall itself is often (communicatively) prepared, but the packshot is missing.
 Here, too, the solution is to appoint persons responsible for this task in the event of a crisis.

-What makes a good product recall
+What constitutes a good product recall

 - Type of recall: for the consistent protection of the consumer due to a proven health risk or precautionary recall, as such a risk cannot be ruled out.